 - Combinatorics (permutation, combination, inclusion and exclusion principle).

-- Graph theory (oriented and non-oriented graphs, conectedness, skeletons, Euler graphs, basic alghorithms).
+- Graph theory (oriented and non-oriented graphs, conectedness, spanning trees, Euler graphs, basic alghorithms).

 - Horák, Pavel.
 Základy matematiky.
 Učební text.
 Podzimní semestr 2010.

 - MATOUŠEK, Jiří and Jaroslav NEŠETŘIL.
 Kapitoly z diskrétní matematiky.
 Vyd.
 2., opr.
 Praha: Univerzita Karlova v Praze, nakladatelství Karolinum, 2000.
 377 s.
 ISBN 8024600846. info